 Retain – At a time when talented people are quick to move on if they see no career progression, development of your talent has never been more important.
 A recent study reported in the Harvard Business Review found that the main driver of employee turnover was career stagnation and lack of a career path.
 To retain talent, you need an ongoing skills and development plan for them.
 The UK’s Royal Mail was keen to develop its 6,500 managers who had to deal with difficult conversations.
 This required a programme that increased knowledge, self-confidence and that aligned behaviours to new values.
 A bespoke interactive video experience based on real-life scenarios was developed – with overwhelming success.

 Deploy – How do you make sure that the right people are working in the right jobs and have the right skills?
 Personalised and adaptable microlearning has produced excellent results in identifying and filling knowledge gaps and ensuring people have the skills they need to do their jobs.
-One example is where Johnson & Johnson subsidiary Ethicon used the Axonify knowledge platform to get the latest product knowledge to 1,000 sales reps in the field via devices.
 This culture of continuous learning ensures everyone always has the skills they need.